ATSC 3.0: Progressive video

-Watermark
+Security

+ATSC 3.0 supports encryption of the signal to protect against intrusion and provide digital rights management (DRM).
+While tuner vendor Nuvyyo stated in 2017 that this was intended "to allow broadcasters to provide value-added services like on-demand and pay-per-view content on a subscription basis" via broadcast signals, major U.S. broadcast groups began to encrypt their ATSC 3.0 broadcast signals in 2023.

-ATSC 3.0 supports digital watermarking of the audio signal and video signal.
+ATSC 3.0 supports digital watermarking of the audio and video signals.

 Public alerting

-A U.S.-based coalition known as the Advanced Warning and Response Network Alliance has advocated for the use of ATSC 3.0 features, including datacasting and digital network interoperability, in order to provide an emergency alert system with support for embedded rich media and finer geo-targeting.
+A U.S.-based coalition known as the Advanced Warning and Response Network Alliance (AWARN) has advocated for the use of ATSC 3.0 features, including datacasting and digital network interoperability, in order to provide an emergency alert system with support for embedded rich media and finer geotargeting.

-In November 2021, AWARN and ATSC jointly filed comments in response to questions posed about ATSC 3.0 alerting capabilities in the FCC's Further Notice of Proposed Rulemaking as required by the National Defense Authorization Act of 2021.
+In November 2021, AWARN and ATSC jointly filed comments in response to questions posed about ATSC 3.0 alerting capabilities in the FCC's Further Notice of Proposed Rulemaking as required by the National Defense Authorization Act for Fiscal Year 2021.

+Broadcast Positioning System

+A backup to GPS called Broadcast Positioning System (BPS) has been proposed as part of ATSC 3.0, to provide location services in broadcast areas in the event of GPS failure.
+This would use ATSC 3.0 to transmit timing signals terrestrially; the service could be deployed on existing infrastructure and would not be vulnerable to GPS jamming or spoofing.

 Analog audio fallback

-Unlike ATSC 1.0, ATSC 3.0 theoretically supports the continued use of an analog audio subcarrier in addition to the digital signal by narrowing the bandwidth of the channel to 5.5 MHz wide (ATSC 1.0 requires the full 6 MHz bandwidth).
-On June 10, 2021, the FCC granted KBKF-LD in San Jose, California, a special temporary authority (STA) to transmit an analog FM audio subcarrier at 87.75 MHz, the same frequency as the audio subcarrier on an NTSC analog video signal.
+Unlike ATSC 1.0, ATSC 3.0 as defined makes possible the continued use of an analog audio subcarrier in addition to the digital signal—colloquially called a "Franken FM"—by narrowing the bandwidth of the channel to 5.5 MHz wide (ATSC 1.0 requires the full 6 MHz bandwidth).
+On June 10, 2021, the FCC granted KBKF-LD in San Jose, California, a special temporary authority (STA) to transmit an analog FM audio subcarrier at 87.75 MHz, the same frequency as what would be the audio subcarrier on an NTSC analog video signal.
 KBKF-LD's sister station WRME-LD was granted a similar special temporary authority shortly before the end of low-power analog television on July 13, 2021.
 The STA has implications for the dozens of remaining analog low-power television stations on physical channel 6, which operate as FM radio stations using that NTSC subcarrier and face a July 13 deadline to convert to digital; a digital signal is not compatible with standard FM radio nor with the American digital radio standard, HD Radio.
 KBKF must report any interference issues to the FCC twice during the STA's term, once at 90 days and again at 180 days.
 The initial 90-day filings demonstrated that the shared channel space was a success.
+The FCC has proposed as of July 2023 that those operating under STA would continue to be allowed to use the analog audio service under a grandfather clause but would disallow the addition of analog audio to any other television licenses.